mikalai-hryb/notes/terraform.md

 ### What are simple (single-values) types?

-Simpe variables are variables that contain single value.
+Simple variables are variables that contain single value.

 * number
 * string